Menopause Weight Gain and How to Maintain a Healthy Weight

 Weight gain is very common in women going through menopause and is to be expected.
 Women typically experience weight gain around the abdomen in particular.

-As oestrogen levels decline, weight gain is a normal symptom while the body copes with this change, and losing weight or maintaining your usual healthy weight can become more difficult.
+As estrogen levels decline, weight gain is a normal symptom while the body copes with this change, and losing weight or maintaining your usual healthy weight can become more difficult.

 Causes of menopause weight gain: